 Phones designed for Fi: Just make sure you're connected to Wi-Fi and make a call like you normally would using the phone dialer.

 Phones compatible with Fi (may vary by phone): If you have an Android phone, you can turn on Wi-Fi calling on the "Phone settings" page in the Google Fi app.
-At this time, Fi does not support Wi-Fi calling for iPhone®.
+If you have an iPhone®, you can turn on Wi-Fi calling from the iOS Settings page.